People use data in different ways.

 Sometimes you have a quick question and want an answer.
 Sometimes you’re exploring to understand what’s happening before a meeting or to support a decision.
 Sometimes you’re pressure-testing an idea, building an argument, or simply checking in on performance to see what stands out.
 Other times, you already know you want to build a dashboard or report for ongoing monitoring.

-Insights supports all of these workflows through two AI entry points:
+Insights supports all of these workflows through three AI entry points:

 AI Assistant for open-ended exploration and flexible analysis